 3. How we use your information

-We use your information, including your personal information, primarily to provide our Services to Clients and to communicate with you (including for marketing purposes).
-In particular, we may use your information as follows:
+We use User Content, including Personal Information, primarily to provide our Services to Clients and to communicate with you (including for marketing purposes).
+We may use yourContent as follows:

 4. When we disclose your information

-We do not sell your personal information to third parties.
+We do not sell your Personal Information to third parties.
 In general, we disclose the PersonalInformation we collect as follows:

 5. Information we track automatically

 Clear GIFs, pixel tags.
 Clear GIFs are tiny graphics with a unique identifier, similar in function to cookies but are embedded invisibly on web pages.
 We may use clear GIFs (also referred to as web beacons, web bugs or pixel tags), in connection with our Services to, among other things, track the activities users of our Services, help us manage content, and compile statistics about usage of our Services.
-We and our third party service providers also use clear GIFs inHTML emails to our customers, to help us track email response rates, identify when our emails are viewed, and track whether our emails are forwarded.
+We and our third-party service providers also use clear GIFs inHTML emails to our customers, to help us track email response rates, identify when our emails are viewed, and track whether our emails are forwarded.